Are you struggling to make it work? Here are twelve tips that helped us manage.

 10. Be Sure To Divide The Chores

 Without the commute to the office, you do have more time on your hands.
 It can be tempting to see that as more time to relax, but make sure you allocate some of that time for chores, too.
-Remember, the cleaner you keep your home, the less places those nasties have to hide in 😉
+Remember, the cleaner you keep your home, the fewer places those nasties have to hide in 😉

 11. Remember To Make Time For Your Relationship, Too

 Above all else, remember that they are still your partner, not your colleague.
 Even if you can’t go out for dinner right now, order dinner in and make time for your relationship.
 Power down computers, dim the lights and light candles instead.
 Laugh together, relax together, and make plenty of time for your relationship.
-You have a lot of time together right now, it makes sense to have fun with it.
+You have a lot of time together right now, it makes sense to have fun.